Books That Made Us: Youth Fiction Prize

 You attend a career fair via Zoom (or some other group video call software that wasn’t named in such an easily verb-able way) and are randomly placed in smaller group calls with adults whose careers vaguely align with your favourite subjects, or the subjects you are taking because your teachers have advised you it will maximise your ATAR.
 A man—older than you, but younger than your parents—describes how his job has changed over the past year.
 ‘It’s actually been great!
 My job was reporting state parliament, which no one really cared about before.
 But now everybody’s watching the pressers and knows half the ministers.
 It makes the job so exciting!’

 Your biology teacher distributes links to pre-recorded guided meditations to listen to the night before exams.
 ‘Don’t stay up late studying, sleep is more important to your knowledge retention than last-minute study’.
 You breathe in and out when the voice tells you to, trying to keep track of the rhythm of your thoughts, paying attention to where they rest.
 The recording ends, and you blink yourself back into reality.
 You pick up your diary and write.
+Key dates:

 Entries will be accepted via Express Media's Submittable page, where you will also find our handy dandy Presubmission Checklist!